-Prices of New Homes Climb in Stockton, Sales Decline According to Latest Data
+Recent Numbers Show Prices of New Homes Climb in Stockton, Sales Decline

-In the Stockton, CA market, new home closings sank year-over-year in April, and the percentage drop, which was steeper than March 2014, gave signals that the market may be worsening.
-Closings slumped 28.7% from a year earlier to 62.
-This followed a 28.7% decline year-over-year in March.
+New home closings in the Stockton, CA market sank year-over-year in May, and the percentage decline that was steeper than April 2014 gave implications of worsening market conditions.
+Closings fell 29.6% from a year earlier to 69.
+This followed a 27.1% drop year-over-year in April.

-As a percentage of overall housing closings, new home closings accounted for 7.8% of overall housing closings.
-A year ago, new home closings represented 8.0%.
-For new and existing homes, closings slid in April after also declining in March year-over-year.
+As a percentage of overall housing closings, new home closings accounted for 7.9%.
+This is down from the a year earlier when new home closings represented 9.4% of total closings.
+For new and existing homes, closings declined in May after also declining in April year-over-year.

 Pricing and Mortgage Trends